Dadumoni/photo-editor-/README.md

 The deployment includes:
 - A simple HTTP server that responds to health checks on port 8000, required by Koyeb
-- A keep-alive mechanism that prevents the service from sleeping on free plans
+- An aggressive keep-alive mechanism that prevents the service from sleeping
 - Minimum instance scaling configuration to ensure the bot stays running

 ### Preventing Sleep Mode

-The bot includes a self-pinging mechanism that sends requests to itself every 5 minutes to prevent Koyeb from putting the service to sleep on free tier accounts.
-This ensures your bot remains responsive at all times.
+The bot includes a self-pinging mechanism that sends requests to itself every 5 seconds to prevent Koyeb from putting the service to sleep.
+This aggressive keep-alive approach ensures your bot remains responsive at all times, even on free tier accounts.

 ### Manual Deployment